TREATMENT OF PSORIASIS

 Prescription creams and ointments can be a good place to start for mild psoriasis.
 These are medications that are applied to the body to decrease the inflammation in the skin.
 For moderate to severe disease, and for patients who have systemic symptoms, they may not always be appropriate.
 The most common topical treatments are topical corticosteroids and vitamin D analogues.

 Phototherapy, or light therapy, involves exposing the skin to ultraviolet light on a regular basis.
 This is done under medical supervision, and it can help to clear the skin lesions of psoriasis.
 Sometimes it can be used in combination with systemic therapies.
 Our office is one of the few offices in Houston to offer phototherapy.
 Please note, that indoor tanning is NOT a substitute for in-office UV therapy.
 Indoor tanning raises the risk of melanoma by up to 59%, and it is not recommended by dermatologists.
+At Village Dermatology we can offer this service directly to our patients.

 Traditional systemic medications:

-These are among the initial medications that have been used to treat psoriasis, and they medications that are taken orally or sometimes by injection.
+These are among the initial medications that have been used to treat psoriasis, and they are medications that are taken orally or sometimes by injection.
 These medications are often used for moderate to severe psoriasis.
 Some examples include methotrexate, acitretin (Soriatane), and cyclosporine.
 They are usually cost-effective and often generic, but their use may be limited by potential side effects.

 Biologic drugs, also known as "biologics," are used more and more frequently these days.
 They are typically used in patients with moderate to severe psoriasis and/or psoriatic arthritis that has not responded to other treatments.
 They typically impact an aspect of the immune system to combat psoriasis.
 These medications are typically given by injection (occasionally by intravenous or IV infusion).
 As more and more research is done on psoriasis, newer medications are being approved, so treatment options are expanding.
-Examples of biologics include Enbrel, Humira, Stelara, Cosentyx, and Taltz.
+Examples of biologics include Enbrel, Humira, Stelara, Cosentyx, Taltz, and Tremfya.

 New oral treatments: